-Inspiring Britain: A year on from four heart attacks, cancer survivor completes half marathon for saviour hospital staff
+Inspiring Britain: A year after four cardiac arrests, cancer survivor runs half marathon for saviour hospital staff

 She says hospital staff were on her mind throughout the half marathon and she even shed a tear when nearing the end of the race.

-She said: "The journey of the last year was on replay through my mind that doctors that have worked with me the nurses that have supported me, everybody.
+"The journey of the last year was on replay through my mind that doctors that have worked with me the nurses that have supported me, everybody," she said.

 "The resuscitation, the team that saved my life, everybody along that journey, I thought of them all, my friends, my family and yeah, I was crying for the last mile of that."